Why doesn't GTD have a set definition of terrorism?

 Please see our Methodology Page and GTD Codebook for more details.

-While every effort is made for each incident to corroborate facts from multiple independent sources and to eliminate errors through a systematic review process, the magnitude of the database (over 80,000 discrete incidents) means that occasionally an error will evade detection and appear in the database or a valid incident will not be recorded.
+While every effort is made for each incident to corroborate facts from multiple independent sources and to eliminate errors through a systematic review process, the magnitude of the database (more than 200,000 discrete incidents) means that occasionally an error will evade detection and appear in the database or a valid incident will not be recorded.
 In these cases, we rely on users who become aware of such an error to contact us and let us know.

 Although the GTD does include failed attacks, it does not include foiled or failed plots, the distinction being that the attack must actually be attempted to qualify for inclusion in the database.
 Likewise, the GTD does include attacks in which violence is threatened as a means of coercion, but does not include threats to attack where no action is taken.